 There’s something special about gifts you make.
 A snuggly fleece blanket, a second-hand riding toy with a custom paint job, a refinished child-sized rocking chair.
 You can find plenty of ideas online, but don’t forget these old standbys.

 Homemade coupons they can “spend.”

 - Solo time with mom or dad all Saturday, kid’s choice of activities.

 - Scary storytelling around a fire.

 - A “yes” to any one project on Instructibles.com.

 A dress-up trunk with lengths of fabric for capes, interesting hats, strange shirts and skirts, badges, belts, purses, jewelry, masks, and more.

 A recording.
-Perhaps great-grandma telling stories of her childhood, mom reading aloud from a favorite book, or a a song composed by dad for his child.
+Perhaps great-grandma telling stories of her childhood, mom reading aloud from a favorite book, or a song composed by dad for his child.

 Make a “Who Loves Me” board book with pictures of family and friends (and pets) for the newest baby.
-For an older child write an adventure story featuring them or stage and then photograph Dinovember scenes when they’re asleep.
+For an older child write an adventure story featuring them, or stage and then photograph Dinovember scenes when they’re asleep.
 For a teen, maybe a silly book with pictures of relatives back when they were teens.
-Such books easily created on Snapfish.com and other sites.
+Such books are easily created on Snapfish.com and other sites.

 A collection of family-favorite recipes.
 This is particularly useful for older teens and young adults.
 Just scan them and print out, or use one of the many services that prints hardbound books with your content.